- Health Equity Home

 - MDH is a member of Governor Walz’s Community Resilience and Recovery work group.
 This group works to ensure COVID-19 does not impact communities of color and American Indians more than others in the state.
 Details are on the Community Resiliency and Recovery Overview webpage on the Minnesota COVID-19 Response website.

-- MDH is a member of Governor Walz’s At-Risk Populations work group, which develops long-term goals and ways to protect the health and safety of older adults, those with disabilities and underlying health conditions, and those experiencing homelessness.
+- MDH is a member of Governor Walz’s At-Risk Populations work group, which develops long-term goals and ways to protect the health and safety of older adults, those with disabilities and underlying health conditions, and those who are unhoused.

 What communities can do